Building Consent Software

 There will be very little difference in the process.

-We are hoping to go live in early May 2026
+We are hoping to go live in late May or early July 2026

 Consents with outstanding RFIs will be refused and the applicant will need to reapply as noted below: